Explore climate, health and more at London Design Biennale

-LONDON (REUTERS) - The London Design Biennale opened at Somerset House on Tuesday, with hundreds of trees in the venue's courtyard forming a "Forest for Change" as the event explored climate, health, inequality and other crises plaguing modern society today.
+LONDON • The London Design Biennale opened at Somerset House on Tuesday, with hundreds of trees in the venue's courtyard forming a "Forest for Change" as the event explored climate, health, inequality and other crises plaguing modern society today.

 The exhibition, the first large-scale international cultural gathering in the city since pandemic restrictions eased, will run for three weeks.